Engineering an IoT-Edge-Cloud Computing System Architecture: Lessons Learnt from An Undergraduate Lab Course: Related work and our contribution

 \section{Related work and our contribution}

 The driving force behind the innovation and implementation of IoT system solutions in recent years, which has also led to an increase in the related electrical and computer engineering courses, is the availability of low-cost, yet highly performant IoT devices \cite{He}.
-Many hands-on courses developed to date focus on IoT embedded devices laboratories \cite{karvinen2018iot}.
+Many hands-on courses developed to date focus on IoT laboratories \cite{karvinen2018iot}.
 Paper \cite{Burd} presents an extensive IoT courses survey defining different categories, ranging from introductory IoT courses, more advanced IoT certification multi-courses, over to most common approach of studying and developing domain-specific IoT applications, such as in agriculture, transportation or healthcare.
 Paper \cite{Kurkovsky} examines different hardware platforms for IoT-centric courses, and emphasizes the challenges that the course instructors need to pay attention to when choosing specific hardware and software solutions.
-Papers \cite{barendtnew} and \cite{Nelke} describe various approaches to teaching new IoT concepts through elective courses and laboratories.
+Papers \cite{barendtnew} and \cite{Nelke} describe various approaches to teaching new IoT concepts through elective courses.

 Paper \cite{8340468} presents a newly developed embedded system IoT course, explaining to students and their instructors specific aspects of data processing in IoT systems.
-As the data processing has shifted more towards cloud computing context, major efforts in computer engineering and science also shifted focus to only collecting data with IoT devices, and their processing in the cloud \cite{Maitra}.
-More recently, data processing is done in edge and fog computing \cite{AI201877}.
-The most recent interest in combined IoT-edge-cloud solutions is especially notable, both in industry and academia \cite{8089336, 8233646, Mahmud}.
+As the data processing has shifted more towards cloud computing context, major efforts in computer engineering also shifted focus to only collecting data with IoT devices, and their processing in the cloud \cite{Maitra}.
+More recently, data processing is done in edge and fog computing \cite{AI201877}, which has also brought a notable interest in combined IoT-edge-cloud solutions, both in industry and academia \cite{8089336, Mahmud}.
 Paper \cite{Grammenos} presents a system oriented graduate course, covering the concepts of edge and cloud computing in integrated IoT systems.
 This more system oriented direction has successfully integrated aspects of networking and communication protocols, even in undergraduate IoT lab courses, such as in \cite{Lee}.